Pete Crow-Armstrong: 2024: Rookie season

-2025: All-Star selection and 30–30 season
+2025: First All-Star selection and 30–30 season

-Crow-Armstrong was the Cubs' opening day center fielder in 2025, as the team began the season in Japan.
+Crow-Armstrong was the Cubs' Opening Day center fielder in 2025, as the team began the season in Japan.
 On May 23, Crow-Armstrong hit a go-ahead grand slam home run in a six-run seventh inning, leading Chicago to a 13–6 road victory over the Cincinnati Reds.
 It was Crow-Armstrong's first career grand slam.
 He became the first Cubs player with two six-RBI games in a calendar month since RBIs became official in 1920.
 On June 3, Crow-Armstrong, who led off the fourth inning of the Cubs’ series opener versus the Washington Nationals with a double, stole third base before coming home to score.
 With the steal, his 20th of the season, Crow-Armstrong became the fourth-fastest major leaguer in the modern era (since 1900) to record 15 home runs and 20 stolen bases in a season, reaching the milestone in 60 games.
 On June 19, Crow-Armstrong hit a go-ahead two-run home run in the first inning, becoming the first player to 20 home runs and 20 stolen bases in the 2025 season.
 Crow-Armstrong was one of six players to receive more than 3 million votes to start in the All-Star Game, being named the National League's starting center fielder on July 2.
 With two home runs on July 10, Crow-Armstrong became the fourth fastest player in major league history with at least 25 home runs and 25 stolen bases in a season, trailing Eric Davis in 1987 (69 games), and Alfonso Soriano in 2002 and Bobby Bonds in 1973 (both 91 games).
 Crow-Armstrong took 92 games to reach this milestone.

-At the All-Star break, Crow-Armstrong was slashing .265/.302/.544 with 25 home runs, 27 stolen bases, 4 triples, 21 doubles, 67 runs, 99 hits, and 71 RBIs.
+At the All-Star break, Crow-Armstrong was hitting .265/.302/.544 with 25 home runs, 27 stolen bases, 4 triples, 21 doubles, 67 runs, 99 hits, and 71 RBIs.
 However, Armstrong slumped in August, batting .160 with one home run and two steals in 28 games.
 On September 26, Crow-Armstrong joined the 30–30 club with a two-run home run off Cardinals pitcher Miles Mikolas in the fourth inning.
 He became the second player in Cubs history to record a 30–30 season, joining Sammy Sosa.
 He finished the season batting .247/.287/.481 with 37 doubles, 31 home runs, 95 RBIs, 35 stolen bases, and an MLB-leading 12 sacrifice flies.

 The Cubs made the playoffs as the No. 4 seed, gaining home-field advantage during the 2025 National League Wild Card Series against the San Diego Padres.
-In the 2025 postseason, Crow-Armstrong slashed a batting average of .185 with 3 RBI and a stolen base.
+In the 2025 postseason, Crow-Armstrong had a batting average of .185 with 3 RBI and a stolen base.
 On November 2, 2025, Crow-Armstrong was awarded his first career Gold Glove Award for National League center fielders.